Science student conducting experiment

 Globally recognised

-Top 10 for dentistry in the UK (The Complete University Guide 2024) and Top 80 globally for dentistry (QS World University Rankings by Subject 2023).
+Top 5 for dentistry in the UK (The Complete University Guide 2025) and Top 35 in the world for dentistry (QS World University Rankings by Subject 2025).

 Psychology is ranked 6th in the UK and 64th in the world (Times Higher Education World University Rankings 2024).